Janeyin600/WaterBot/README.md

 You may also need a stand-alone version of Parmed, if it is not included in your AmberTools package.
 The production phase will be performed using OpenMM and the h5 format trajectories will be generated for analysis using MDtraj program.

+# How to install #

+Running Waterbot requires the installation of OpenMM.
 The lastest version of OpenMM is 7.1.
 You can quickly install it using this command:

     conda install -c omnia openmm

-Note that the 7.1 version requires CUDA 8.0 if you usually run simulations using Nvidia GPUs.
+Note that the 7.1 version requires CUDA driver version of 8.0 if you usually run simulations using Nvidia GPUs.

 You can install MDtraj by tying the following command:

     conda install -c omnia mdtraj

+# Usage #

 To print the help message of WaterBot, simply issue the command:

     python waterbot.py  or python waterbot.py -help

 To run simulations and compute water properties, you only need to type:

     python2 waterbot.py  -i aterbot.in    -p water_param.dat   -o waterbot.out

 The "-i" flag indicates the Waterbot input file, which stores the user defined options.
 A sample file waterbot.in is provided here.